carpentries-incubator/fair-bio-practice/_episodes/11-version-control.md

 > ## Changelog in action
 >
-> Have a look at one of the example Github repositories and how they track changes*:
+> Have a look at one of the example Github repositories and how they track changes:
 > * [data from E.R.
 Ballou et al. 2020](https://github.com/ewallace/pseudonuclease_evolution_2020/commits/master)
 > * [data from I. Boehm et al. 2020](https://github.com/BioRDM/nmj-pig/commits/main)
 >